 You possibly can’t hike in real, but what if you could virtually hike them similar to the actual mountain surface?
-Though it’s not how you feel in real life, but you could explore what has been similarly crafted out from the actual mountain shape and surfaces.
+Though it’s not how you feel in real life, you could explore what has been similarly crafted out from the actual mountain shape and surfaces.

 Recently, I bumped into an interesting site designed by a French developer, with a virtual 3D map of 14 highest mountain in the world including Mt.Everest.
-What’s really pique my interest is you could actually drag, scale, rotate and zoom to a beautifully 3D rendered model of the actual mountain!
+What’s really piqued my interest is you could actually drag, scale, rotate and zoom to a beautifully 3D rendered model of the actual mountain!

 The visualization is pretty amazing (though not as real as it looks), you could even toggle the summit trek on the mountain, showing the hiking path all the way to the summit.
 There is even a short note about the history of the mountain, the first expedition and who first reached the summit.

 This French developer has definitely put an enormous effort to render the 3D image of the 14 highest mountains in the world.
 From the news source, it is said that he had actually extracted every geo-coordinate from google map and generated the 3D model of the mountains.